Editar

 View and analyze query data

 Available from version 23, you can view and analyze query data directly from the Business Central client by running the query, and then switching to in the analysis mode.
-The data is analyzed in real time and respects the data security that has been set up for the users.
+The data is analyzed in real time and respects the data security that is set up for the users.

 https://businesscentral.dynamics.com/?company=CRONUS%20USA%2C%20Inc.&query=102

 Another way to run the query is to add an action on a page and use the RunObject property.
-The following example shows how to add an action that opens a query on the Item l List page:
+The following example shows how to add an action that opens a query on the Item list page:

 pageextension 50110 ItemListWithQuery extends "Item List"